hiandersson/dream-rl-agents/Documentation/PPO.md

 ![ReweightingFactor](/Documentation/PPOCancelTerms.png)

-Even the factors between the old and the new policy gets close to 1 we can simply the expression even more.
+When the factors between the old and the new policy gets close to 1 we can simply the expression even more.
 This is why it is called "proximal policy optimization":

 ![ReweightingFactor](/Documentation/PPOGradient.png)